Fall in love with Copenhagen

 What could be more romantic than strolling hand-in-hand through winding cobbled streets, discovering new sights and hidden wonders together?
 This is what's waiting for you in Copenhagen - a modern city in a maneagable size.
 With only one million inhabitants, Copenhagen is compact and easy to get around.
 You'll find that you can cover all Copenhagen's most popular sights and attractions in a weekend without the need to rush!

 Around Valentine's Day, you'll find a lot of Copenhagen restaurants offer special romantic menus and deals.
 But February in Copenhagen offers you way more than fine dining by candlelight!
-The city is buzzing with the festivals and events of Wondercool, a whole month devoted to cultural happenings, from food and fashion to jazz and museums after dark.
+The city is buzzing during Copenhagen Dining Week (09-15 Feb), a week-long restaurant festival where you can dine out in style at a discount price.

 Get struck by Cupid’s arrow